 Before you begin working with children, you will need to apply for an enhanced background checks through the Disclosure and Barring Service (DBS) and be registered with the EWC.
 These can both be applied for by popping onto their websites and filling out the forms provided.
 Both can take a number of weeks to complete, so it’s best to get these completed and sent off as soon as possible.

 Once your checks are back, registrations complete, and your CV up to date, there are a number of ways that you can gain experience and jobs within a classroom environment.
 Check jobs boards, contact your local schools, and sign up with agencies that have plenty of contacts… Ahem.
 Whether long or short-term, each and every placement you take will gain you time, experience, and the chance to get your foot in the door, which in plenty of cases results in the offer of full-time work.

 Roles will vary depending on the specific setting that you are placed in.
 Secondary schools will more than likely mean that you will be placed in a classroom with a specific subject, or be assigned to an individual that may need guidance, support, or help.
 In Primary school you will generally take on a more general role, working with a class across the whole of the curriculum and offering the teaching help with anything they need.
 If you decide to go down the special educational needs route, you may be assigned to a particular pupil, or work regularly with a particular class, it is also very common for there to be more than one teaching assistant present in this type of environment due to the needs of the students.

 By Hannah Tuck, Staffroom Education

 Want more information and help on becoming a teaching assistant or working in a school?
-Come along to the Teaching Recruitment Fair this month where you can speak to Hannah and other teaching representatives about the opportunities on offer.
+Come along to the Teaching Recruitment Fair this month where you can speak to the Staffroom Education team and other teaching representatives about the opportunities on offer.